pairshaped/curlingio-docs/docs/club-management/reports.md

 To see a chart comparing the revenue per fee, click the **Revenue** link in the description.
 To see a chart comparing the volume of orders per fee, click the **Orders** link in the description.

+Custom fields are not included in this report's download unless you have [explcitly included them.](/docs/club-management/custom-fields#select-relevant-reports)

 ### Leagues

 These are the leagues that have been ordered.
 To view the raw data click on **Leagues**.
 To see a chart comparing the revenue per league, click the **Revenue** link in the description.
 To see a chart comparing the volume of orders per league, click the **Orders** link in the description.

+Custom fields are not included in this report's download unless you have [explcitly included them.](/docs/club-management/custom-fields#select-relevant-reports)

 ### Competitions